 Levine is a sweet boy who loves to be with people.
 He does not get along with most other dogs, so would be best as an only dog.
 Levine walks well on a leash and is housebroken.
 Levine has had some behavioral and obsessive types of issues which are being investigated as well as some trials of medicines to see if that would help.

 Wendi has lots of energy and is very playful.
-She gets along with most other dogs, likes car rides, and walks well on a leash.
+She doesn’t care for other dogs or cats, so may be best as an only pet.
+She likes car rides, and walks well on a leash.
+Wendi is sponsored by Melanie & Aaron Garrison.